PriFi: Low-Latency Anonymity for Organizational Networks: System Overview

 \subsection{System Model}

-Consider $n$ clients~$C_1,\dots,C_n$, at least two of which are honest.
-The clients are part of an organizational network (\ie a LAN) and are connected to a \emph{relay} $R$.
+Consider $n$ clients~$C_1,\dots,C_n$ that are part of an organizational network and are connected to a \emph{relay} $R$.
 The relay is the gateway that connects the LAN to the Internet (\eg a LAN or WLAN router, Figure~\ref{fig:network_setup}) and typically is already part of the existing infrastructure.
-The relay is \emph{trusted for availability} (see Section~\ref{subsec:system-model-threat-model}) but not for anonymity or privacy.
-The relay can process regular network traffic in addition to running the \prifi software; hence, \prifi can be added to a network with minimal changes.
+The relay can process regular network traffic, in addition to running the \prifi software.
+Hence, \prifi can be deployed onto an existing network with minimal changes.

-In the Internet, there is a small set of $m$ servers called \emph{\servers} $S_1,\dots,S_m$, whose role is to assist the relay in the anonymization process.
-The clients trust that at least one \server is honest and uncompromised (anytrust model --- see Section~\ref{subsec:system-model-threat-model}).
+In the Internet, there is a small set $S_1,\dots,S_m$ of $m$ servers, called \emph{\servers}, whose role is to assist the relay in the anonymization process.
 These \servers could be maintained by independent third parties, similar to Tor's volunteer relays, or sold as a ``privacy service'' by companies.
 To maximize diversity and collective trustworthiness, these \servers are distributed around the world, preferably across different jurisdictions.
 Therefore, the connections between the \servers and the relay are assumed to be high latency.